 Effectively manage your supplier network.
 Leverage the system’s machine learning capability to automate repetitive tasks that are a drain on valuable resources.
-Dramatically reduce cycle times and costs, including the ultimate application of AI: Arkestro Intelligent First Offers that give you a huge advantage over the competition and drive significant savings.
+Dramatically reduce cycle times and costs, including the ultimate application of AI tools for procurement: Arkestro Intelligent First Offers that give you a huge advantage over the competition and drive significant savings.
 By simulating a competitive quote request, Arkestro enables intelligent offers for better quotes, faster.

 Intelligent first offers: